Model selection for the robust efficient signal processing observed with small L\'evy noise: Introduction

-The main goal of this paper is to develop a new sharp model selection method for estimation problem of the function $S$ as $\varepsilon\to 0$ on the observations \eqref{sec:In.1}.
-First we construct some model selection procedure and we show a sharp non asymptotic oracle inequality for the robust risks \eqref{sec:risks}.
-Then to study the efficiency property for the proposed estimation procedure we need to obtain a lower bound for the quadratic risks.
-Usually, to do this one uses the van Trees inequality which did not exist for the L\'evy processes.
-In this paper we obtain the corresponding van Trees inequality for the regression model with L\'evy noise and then by using this we derive the needed asymptotic sharp lower bound for the normalized risks, i.e. we find the Pinsker constant for model \eqref{sec:In.1}.
-As to the upper bound, similarly to \cite{KonevPergamenshchikov2009b}, we use the obtained sharp oracle inequality for the weight least square estimators containing the efficient Pinsker procedure.
-Therefore, through the oracle inequality we estimate from above the risk of the constructed model selection procedure by the risk of the efficient Pindsker procedure up to some coefficient which goes to one.
-As a result we show the asymptotic efficiency in the adaptive setting.
-As an application of the sharp model selection method in this paper we consider the signals number detection problem for the model \eqref{sec:In.1}.
-In many areas of science and technology the problem arises how to select the number of freedom degrees for a statistical model that most adequately describes phenomenons under studies \cite{Akaike1974}.
-An important class of such problems is the detection problem of the signals number with unknown parameters in the noise.
-For example, in the signal multi-path information transmission there is a detection problem for the number of rays in a multipath channel.
-This problem is often reduced to the detection of the signals number.
-As a result, effective detection signals number algorithms can significantly improve the noise immunity in data transmission over a multipath channel \cite{Flaksman2002, Manelis2007, El-BeMac1978, TrifonovKharin2013, TrifonovShinakov1986, TrifonovKharinChernoyarovKalashnikov2015, TrifonovKharin2015_a}.
-In all these papers the signals number detection problems are considered only for observation with the white nose.
-In this paper we consider this problem for the non Gaussian noise with jumps given by \eqref{sec:In.1+1}.
+But there is no such property in model \eqref{sec:In.1}.
+It should be noted that property \eqref{sec:In.2.check} is crucial in the non asymptotic analysis for observations on large time intervals, i.e. the methods developed for model \eqref{sec:In.1.check_00} can not be used for the problem \eqref{sec:In.1}.
+Moreover, it should be emphasized that the selection model methods proposed by Konev and Pergameshchikov for the model \eqref{sec:In.1.check_00} provide the adaptive efficient estimation only for the case when the L\'evy measure is finite.
+This condition considerably reduces their applications in practical problems.
+So, the main goal of this paper is to develop a new model selection method for the adaptive efficient signal estimation problem in a nonparametric regression \eqref{sec:In.1} for the general L\'evy noises without limitations on the jumps.
+First, we construct some model selection procedures and we show the sharp non asymptotic oracle inequalities for the risks \eqref{sec:robust-risks} and \eqref{sec:risks}.
+To do this in Proposition \ref{Pr.sec: MaPr.1} we develop a special analytical tool to study the non asymptotic behavior of the jumps in the model \eqref{sec:In.1} with the infinite (or finite) L\'evy measure.
+Moreover, to study the efficiency we develop the Van Trees method for general L\'evy processes and we obtain in Proposition \ref{Pr.sec:VanTreesIn++} a new lower bound for quadratic risks in the model \eqref{sec:In.1}.
+Then, by making use of this lower bound we find the Pinsker constant.
+As to the upper bound, similarly to Konev and Pergamenshchikov \cite{KonevPergamenshchikov2009b}, we use the obtained sharp oracle inequality for weight least square estimators containing the efficient Pinsker procedure.
+Therefore, through oracle inequality, we estimate from above the risk for the constructed model selection procedure by the efficient risk up to some coefficient which goes to one.
+As a result, we provide the robust efficiency property for the constructed procedure in adaptive setting.
+As an application for the developed model selection method, in this paper, we consider the signals number detection problem for model \eqref{sec:In.1}.
+In many areas of science and technology, this problem arises how to select the number of freedom degrees for a statistical model that most adequately describes phenomena under studies (see, for example, Akaike \cite{Akaike1974}).
+An important class of such problems is the detection problem of signals number with unknown parameters observed in multi-path information transmission with noises.
+For example, in the signal multi-path information transmission, there is a detection problem for the number of rays in the multi-path channel.
+This problem is often reduced to the detection of the number of signals.
+As a result, the effective detection algorithms can significantly improve the noise immunity in data transmission over a multi-path channel (see, for example, the papers of Flaksman, Manelis, El-BeMac, Trifonov, Kharin, and Chernoyarov \cite{Flaksman2002, Manelis2007, El-BeMac1978, TrifonovKharin2013, TrifonovShinakov1986, TrifonovKharinChernoyarovKalashnikov2015, TrifonovKharin2015_a, TrifonovKharin2015_b}).
+These problems for signals with unknown amplitudes are discussed by Trifonov and Kharin in \cite{TrifonovKharin2013}.
+The signal amplitude is an energy parameter because it affects the signal energy.
+At the same time, quite often, such as in radars studied by El-BeMac in \cite{El-BeMac1978}, it is necessary to detect the number of signals, which besides an unknown amplitude, it contains non-energy parameters such as the time and directions of the signal arrival, its frequency and initial phase.
+Moreover, Trifonov, Kharin, Chernoyarov and Kalashnikov in \cite{TrifonovKharinChernoyarovKalashnikov2015} considered this problem with unknown initial phases, in \cite{TrifonovKharin2015_a} with unknown amplitudes and phases and in \cite{TrifonovKharin2015_b} the detection signal number problem is considered for orthogonal signals with arbitrary non-energy parameters.
+In all these papers the signals number detection problems are considered only for observation with Gaussian white nose.
+In this paper we consider this problem for the non Gaussian impulse noise.